 One of the mood stabilizers commonly prescribed, carbamazepine can interact with other medications such as birth control pills, antibiotics, hormone replacement therapy, antifungal medications, drugs to treat tuberculosis, blood thinners, cancer medicines, heart and blood pressure medication, HIV and AIDS medications, medications to treat depression, medicines to prevent organ transplant rejection, steroids, thyroid replacement medications, and other seizure medications.
 It’s important to be proactive about your health and listen to your body.
 If your body tells you something isn’t right, then something probably isn’t right.
 You are your advocate when it comes to your health.
 Call your doctor right away if you feel something is wrong.

-Evoke Wellness MA offers evidence-based addiction treatment to cater to each patient’s individual needs.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment to cater to each patient’s individual needs.
 Our solution-focused treatment provides men, women, and families integrated and comprehensive care geared towards leading you on the road to long-lasting recovery.
 If you are having issues with alcohol, let us help you.
 Our specialists and professionals are highly qualified and supportive and will get you back on track in no time.